-- 6. This Court has jurisdiction over Plaintiffs' claims of torture and extrajudicial killing in accordance with 28 U.S.C. § 1331, because the action arises under the Torture Victim Protection Act, Pub.
-L. No. 102-256, 106 Stat.
-73 (1992) (codified at 28 U.S.C. § 1350 note). - 7.
-This Court also has jurisdiction pursuant to the Alien Tort Statute, 28 U.S.C. § 1350, because Plaintiffs' claim is based on the actions of an alien for a tort committed in violation of the law of nations, namely arbitrary detention, torture, cruel, inhuman and degrading treatment or punishment, extrajudicial killing, and crimes against humanity. - 8.
-On information and belief, Lieutenant Barrientos is a citizen of the United States and the Republic of Chile, and currently resides in Deltona, Florida.
-In addition, Lieutenant Barrientos has owned property in Florida, including a home (which he transferred to a family trust in September of 2013), operated businesses in Florida, and paid Florida taxes on those businesses.

-9. The United States District Court for the Middle District of Florida is a proper venue for this action pursuant to 28 U.S.C. § 1391 (b)(1) and (c)(1).
+- 7. On information and belief, Lieutenant Barrientos is a citizen of the United States and the Republic of Chile, and currently resides in Deltona, Florida.
+In addition, Lieutenant Barrientos has owned property in Florida, including a home (which he transferred to a family trust in September of 2013), operated businesses in Florida, and paid Florida taxes on those businesses. - 8.
+The United States District Court for the Middle District of Florida is a proper venue for this action pursuant to 28 U.S.C. § 1391 (b)(1) and (c)(1).